rajika111/Project-1-Tic-Tac-Toe/Readme.md

 /////////////////////////////
 1.As a user, I should be able to start a new tic tac toe game.

 2.As a user, I should be able to click on a square to add X first and then O, and so on.

-4.As a user, I should be shown a message after each turn for if I win,     lose, tie or who's turn it is next.
+4.As a user, I should be shown a message after each turn for if I win,lose, tie or who's turn it is next.

 6.As a user, I should not be able to click the same square twice.